-You need to be a highly motivated, organised, and passionate person that is willing to tackle demanding tasks and take responsibility for actions, using your initiative to make suggestions and working to make things happen and motivate others and inspire a positive attitude through the project lifecycle.
+You need to be a highly motivated, organised and passionate person that is willing to tackle demanding tasks and take responsibility for actions, using your initiative to make suggestions and working to make things happen and motivate others and inspire a positive attitudes through project lifecycle.

 You must excel at managing delivery, with a keen ability to define team and project objectives including expectations and deadlines and monitor the progress of your projects against targets.
 You will use your strong oral and written communication skills to build rapport with internal and external stakeholders on your projects.
 You will be a good listener, but also highly persuasive, using facts, clear arguments and personal conviction to influence and persuade others.

-- Work with delivery teams to ensure briefs are correct and estimated fully and all relevant information is obtained
+- Work with the Creative Content team to ensure briefs are correct and all relevant information is obtained

-- Keep all project stakeholders updated on project delivery
+- Keep all parties updated on the delivery of digital campaigns

-- Highlight any risks/issues and deviations to project tolerances and strive to resolve them and where appropriate escalate this into the dog risk process
+- Highlight any risks or issues and strive to resolve them and where appropriate escalate this into the dog risk process

-- Manage the budgets of projects within programmes working with CS and Head of Operations to ensure project governance and billing milestones are met.
+- Manage the budgets of projects working with CS and “head of PM” to ensure project governance and billing milestones are met.

 Five qualities for success in this role

 - Excellent organisational skills: You need to be highly organised to manage multiple projects simultaneously and to a high standard whilst keeping all parties updated

 - Team co-ordination skills: You will be facilitating between a number of internal teams that have conflicting priorities

 - Stakeholder management: You need to be able to translate very technical terminology to non-digital stakeholders

 - Budget management: You need to be able to provide cost estimates and quotations, as well as delegate big budgets for projects